1r1k3hg9f1nlwegxwgohgqfbxpbh2h

 Fear is a real concern.

-As a parent of LGBTQ+ kids, especially in the current political climate, fear is a big concern.
+As a parent of a LGBTQ+ kid, especially in the current political climate, fear is a big concern.
 Joining a group like PFLAG can help process and learn how to proceed.
 It’s important to be realistic about what is happening as a culture, while also not allowing the fear to become so overwhelming that it interferes with your life.
 Simone advocates for finding a community of people that you feel safe with.
 Not only does it help with things like anxiety and depression, but it can also help ease fears about safety.
 Even if you feel isolated or don’t feel ready to attend a group in person, there are many online communities too!

 It’s important to realize that you don’t have to understand.